How to Make a Layered Snare Drum

 It is a fact that layering is a crucial aspect of making any style of music that relies on programmed drum sounds.
 Designing a single snare drum can be a time-consuming process.
 This is because you need to use everything from filters, distortions, compressors, and phase aligning.
-Sometimes just one sample works well with the rest of the elements in the mix.
+Sometimes, just one sample works well with the other elements in the mix.
 Therefore, if you find the perfect drum for your record… use it.
-However, this won’t be enough in most cases.
+However, this won't be enough in most cases.

 Snare Drum Designing

 In the following tutorial, I will try to demonstrate how to make a solid Dub Step snare using multiple layers.
-I will try to achieve that big impact and a fat-sounding snare, for which the Dub Step genre is best known for.
+I will try to achieve that significant impact and a fat-sounding snare, for which the Dub Step genre is best known.
 To make things easier, I will use a Break Tweaker by Izotope.
 By loading an instance of Break Tweaker into a newly created channel within the SoundBridge: DAW, we can see the initial interface with clean tracks.
-After entering the generator page of the first track, I will choose a sample mode in the drop-down menu of the generator type window, and choose a snare drum sample to start with.
+After entering the generator page of the first track, I will choose a sample mode in the drop-down menu of the generator type window and choose a snare drum sample to start with.

-Following that, I have added a mix of two types of distortion, just to boost up harmonics of the snare drum a little bit.
+Following that, I have added a mix of two types of distortion to boost up the harmonics of the snare drum a little bit.

 ~Snare Drum layer 1

-In order to add some extra low end to our snare, I will load another layer.
+To add some extra low end to our snare, I will load another layer.
 In this case, it will be a sine wave that is pitched down by a few octaves.
-I feel very strongly that tuning it to the key of the song is very important.
-Otherwise, it won’t sound right in the mix.
+I strongly feel that tuning it to the song's key is very important.
+Otherwise, it won't sound right in the mix.
 Additionally, I will make the sustain and release short to hear this sub-layer only at the very beginning of the layered snare drum.
-As I said, this is to add a bit more to the low-end frequencies area.
+As I said, this adds more to the low-end frequencies area.

-Let us hear how this 2nd layer sounds solo and in combination with the upper layer.
+Let us hear how this 2nd layer sounds solo and combined with the upper layer.

 ~Sub Bass Layer solo